secworks/curve25519/README.md

 # curve25519 #
 Verilog 2001 of the Curve25519 elliptic curve based function.

+## Status
+Just started, very little work has been done.
+Nothing to not use.

+## Introduction
+The purpose of this repo is to provide an open hardware implementation of Curve25519 function as needed to do both DH and Ed operations.

-This implementation is based on the curve25519-donna code. https://github.com/agl/curve25519-donna
+The idea is (was) to base the implementation on the curve25519-donna code. https://github.com/agl/curve25519-donna